96boards/website/_product/ce/ultra96/README.md

 title: Ultra96
 layout: product-display-page
 permalink: /product/ultra96/
-shortname: ultra96
-#Set this to true and the board will be visible on 96boards.ai
 ai_board: true
 ai_board_desc: >
     Ultra96-V2 is an Arm-based, Xilinx Zynq UltraScale+ ™ MPSoC development board based on the Linaro 96Boards Consumer Edition (CE) specification.